Applying for Graduation for Undergraduates

 Honors cords/stoles/sashes may be available through honor societies that you are a member of on campus and must be obtained through them.
 The University does not supply them.

 Course substitutions must be approved by the department chairperson and the dean of the college.
-If the substitution is for a course that meets General Education Requirements (and is not already an approved General Education course) the signature of the Chairperson of the General Education Committee (Dr. Kurt Eisen, Henderson Hall, Room 204C) before being submitted to Academic Services – Graduation Office.
-The substitution form can be downloaded.
+If the substitution is for a course that meets General Education Requirements (and is not already an approved General Education course) the signature of the Chairperson of the General Education Committee (Dr. Kurt Eisen, Henderson Hall, Room 204C) must be obtained before being submitted to Academic Services – Graduation Office.
+The substitution form may be downloaded.

 Misrepresentation of Academic Credentials